basimkhajwal/LSD/README.md

 ### Development:

 #### TODO:
-- [ ] Add timer for each platform
-- [ ] Add a centre event queue / re-organise code
 - [ ] Add a pause option/screen
 - [ ] Gesture detection and pinch zoom in/out
 - [ ] Improve menu/title colours